gameshowstudio/gameshowstudio.github.io/updates.md

 ## Host Info View

 On iPad, the teams and scores are always visible on the main host screen.
 On iPhone, other panes (like the Music Pane or the Questions Pane) take the place of the Teams Pane when they are visible.
 To make sure that the host always has access to relevant information, an informational view appears to show the current scores whenever there are players on teams and the Teams Pane is not visible.
-When a player buzzes in, this informational panel animates to show the which player buzzed in.
+When a player buzzes in, this informational panel animates to show which player buzzed in.
 This way, the host can stay on a pane other than the Teams Pane (such as the Questions Pane) throughout the entire game.
 This informational view is pictured below, where you can see what it looks like in its default state, and in the state where a player has buzzed in.

 ![score info pane](/images/v2-0-0/score-and-buzz-in-info-pane-both.png){:width="440px"}